Building a Lisp Interpreter (in Rust) - Part 3

 ;; Assign and call. (define add (lambda (a b) (+ a b))) (add 1 2) ;; 3

-If we want, we can call the lambda immediately.
+We can also call the lambda immediately.

 ;; Use a lambda directly without assigning it. ((lambda (a b) (+ a b)) 1 2) ;; 3